goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 ### Language Modeling

 In terms of empirical results, we didn't test Mamba-2 as extensively as Mamba-1, but believe it should generally be on par or better.
-Our full language model results use the same protocol as Mamba, and found slightly better scaling both at Chinchilla laws :warning: (figure).
+Our full language model results use the same protocol as Mamba, and found slightly better scaling at Chinchilla laws <d-cite key="hoffmann2022empirical"></d-cite>.

 {% include figure.liquid loading="eager" path="assets/img/2024-05-31-mamba-2/pile_8k_mamba2.png" %}

-Fully trained models on the Pile dataset :warning: and the standard zero-shot downstream evaluations show similar trends.
+Fully trained models on the Pile dataset<d-cite key="pile"></d-cite> and the standard zero-shot downstream evaluations show similar trends.
 We emphasize that even when the performance is comparable, Mamba-2 is *much* faster to train than Mamba-1!

 ### Synthetic Language Modeling: MQAR